multimodalAI/multimodal-ai-hugo-group/content/home/top.md

   css_class:
 ---

+Note (03 Jan 2025): Updates of this website to the UK Open Multimodal AI Network (UKOMAIN) are in progress.

 <p style=" text-align: center; margin-bottom: 0px; font-weight: bold; max-width: 900px; margin: 0 auto;">
 Congratulations to all the winners!
 Lucas Farndale for Best Talk, Ruizhe Li for Best Poster, Nee Ling Wong for Best Student Talk, and Luigi Moretti for Best Student Poster.
 </p>